nickvourd/Supernova/README.md

 ## Description
 Supernova is an open-source Golang tool that empowers users to securely encrypt and/or obfuscate their raw shellcode.

+## Features
-Additionally, Supernova offers automatic conversion of the encrypted shellcode into formats compatible with various programming languages, including:
+Supernova offers automatic conversion of the encrypted shellcode into formats compatible with various programming languages, including:
 - C
 - C#
 - Rust